 Wageningen University provides various types of courses or study units.
-For some of these courses specific rules apply.
-The most important types of courses/education units are:
+For some of these courses specific rules apply that may differ from the rules for the regular courses.
+The most important types of these courses/education units are:

 - a.
 Academic internship: a period during which the student, in an internship institute outside the University, gains experience in an environment and through activities which are comparable to an academic starter's position.
 In most cases the student carries out an assignment and writes a report. - b.
 Academic Master Cluster: an interdisciplinary or multidisciplinary group project within the master's programme which is aimed at acquiring professional skills. - c.
 MSc thesis: proof of competence in completion of the master's programme. - d.
-Capita selecta: optional courses which are not part of the compulsory component of the University's programme but which can be selected in the free-choice component.
+Capita Selecta: optional courses which are not part of the compulsory component of the University's programme but which can be selected in the free-choice component. - e.
+Online courses: courses exclusively open to students enrolled for an online specialization of a master's programme.